IshaTyagi721/OnlineReviewPlatform/README.md

 # OnlineReviewPlatform
-An online platform to review book.
+An online platform to review books.